cemery123/cemery123.github.io/_pages/about.md

 Interests
 ======
-My favorite sport is football, and I am a fan of AC Milan.
-I also have a strong interest in table tennis (Ping-Pong) and basketball.
-I enjoy strategy games that challenge my thinking, and I am an experienced Red Alert player.
-Additionally, I would love to connect if you play FIFA Online or NBA 2K.
-In my spare time, I enjoy playing football, mountain climbing, and exploring delicious food, which I consider as an essential part of life.
+My favorite sport is football, and I am fans of AC Milan.
+I also have strong interest in table tennis (Ping-Pong) and basketball.
+I enjoy strategy games which can challenge my thought.
+Meanwhile, I am an experienced Red Alert player.
+Additionally, I would love to connect you if you play FIFA Online or NBA 2K.
+In my spare time, I like football playing, mountain climbing, and delicious food exploring.